Advantages

 - National Clinical Trials Governance Framework which embeds clinical trial services into the routine provision of health services.
 It strengthens governance for clinical trials, provides clarity to those who deliver them, and helps to drive national consistency

-Regulation, Systems and Processes
+Regulation, systems and processes

 Australia has a fast and pragmatic regulatory pathway for clinical trials.
+In Australia, an ethics committee reviews research proposals that involve human participants to ensure they meet ethical standards and guidelines.

 Clinical trials that do not involve the use of ‘unapproved’ therapeutic goods are not subject to the requirements of the CTN and CTA schemes.